Data Workflow Using R: Sogang University Workshop, 2023 Fall

 - This is a good resource for those now familiar with R4Ds: Wickham, Hadley.
 Advanced R. 2nd ed.
 Chapman and Hall/CRC, 2019.

 - Comment generously!
 You will not be able to remember what you were doing without ample commenting, nor will other people be able to understand your code.
+It’ll also help your AI assistant understand your intent.

 - Form each data analysis into a project, use